beyarkay/masters-thesis/src/04_methodology.md

 ## Cumulative Sum \label{model-specifics-cusum}

-Cumulative Sum (CuSUM, discussed in Section \ref{sec:02_cusum}) is designed for real-time univariate time-series out-of-distribution detection.
+Cumulative Sum (CuSUM, introduced in Section \ref{sec:02_cusum}) is designed for real-time univariate time-series out-of-distribution detection.
 It cannot natively support multivariate multi-class classification, and so some adjustments are required.